chloealbright/DevHiveMind/Algorithms & Data Structures/Algorithms/Algorithm Most Common Built in Functions.md

 Array.every() test if every element in array pass a condition and returns a Boolean value.

-Array.filter() test if every element in array pass a condition return new array with the elements that pass the test or empty array if failed

 Array.find() or findIndex() returns the first element/index in the provided array that satisfies the provided testing function If no values satisfy the testing function, undefined/-1 is returned.